|Nutritional Guidelines (per serving)|

 |Saturated Fat 2g||11%|

 |Total Carbohydrate 17g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This was made from leftover chimichurri sauce, which is an Argentinean sauce made from herbs and garlic, with a bit of heat of you like.
-It's a wonderful green condiment and it can turn anything into a pecial dinner – a piece of broiled salmon, a sautéed chicken breast, a grilled steak.
+It's a wonderful green condiment and it can turn anything into a special dinner – a piece of broiled salmon, a sautéed chicken breast, a grilled steak.
 And then it can also be used in soups and stews to provide a burst of fresh seasoning, much like a pesto.
 You don’t have to use much to really amp up the flavor in a dish.

 This will make more chuimichurri sauce than you need for this recipe, but it’s a great condiment to have in the fridge, and you will surely find ways to use the leftover sauce!

-- For The Roasted Cauliflower:
+- For the Roasted Cauliflower:

-- 2 heads (about 1 pound each) romanesco cauliflower (see Note) or 1 (2-pound) head regular cauliflower)
+- 2 (1-pound) heads romanesco cauliflower (or 1 (2-pound) head regular cauliflower)

 - 2 tablespoons olive oil

-- For The Chimichurri Sauce:
+- For the Chimichurri Sauce:

-- ½ cup flat-leaf parsley leaves, washed
+- 1/2 cup flat-leaf parsley leaves (washed)

 - 2 cloves garlic